 When levels of certain hormones spike or drop, the resulting imbalance essentially cuts the wires of communication between your brain and the rest of your body.
 Determining which hormones have become imbalanced plays a major role in uncovering why physical and cognitive symptoms are manifesting and what associated risks may be involved.

-The best way to decode what signals your body are sending is by blood or saliva private lab testing which we offer at our clinics in Calgary and Red Deer Alberta.
+The best way to decode what signals your body are sending is by blood or saliva private lab testing which we offer at our clinics in Calgary, Alberta.

 What is Hormone Testing?

 Hormones are chemicals created by your body’s endocrine glands and cells.
 These powerful compounds travel through your bloodstream to control crucial functions, like your metabolism, reproduction, and sleep cycle.